jordanbleu/hyena/README.md

 Inside of there add image table anims like you normally would, except name the images like "avatar-table-x.png".
 If there's only one image, just add a single "avatar-table-1.png" image.

 Now, when you write your dialogue line, for the avatar id write the name of the avatar anim folder, including the 'anim' part.

+ALTERNATELY for situations where there's no avatar, in the text file write "[N/A]"

 For example: